U.S. health official says COVID-19 boosters could risk more serious side effects

 The U.S. government has not made a decision on whether to administer booster shots but sees a greater potential need for them among the elderly and other groups at high risk for severe infection, Butler said.

-Pfizer (PFE.N) and partner BioNTech (22UAy.DE) plan to ask U.S. regulators within weeks to authorize a booster dose of its COVID-19 vaccine, based on evidence of greater risk of infection six months after inoculation and the spread of the highly contagious Delta variant of the virus. read more
+Pfizer and partner BioNTech plan to ask U.S. regulators within weeks to authorize a booster dose of its COVID-19 vaccine, based on evidence of greater risk of infection six months after inoculation and the spread of the highly contagious Delta variant of the virus.

 Butler said he has not seen any evidence of waning immunity to COVID-19 among U.S residents who received shots in December or January.